Backup and Backup Retention Policy Template

 Burgeoning data continues to put pressure on legacy backup and recovery systems.
 Migration from tape to disk is accelerating, and innovative approaches to backup, such as target-side disk backup appliances with deduplication in an architecture provides Companies powerful capability to better manage backup and recovery and the scalability burdens associated with data growth.

-A "Best of Bree " back up strategy considers how to:
+A "Best of Breed" back up strategy considers how to:

 - Back up critical application data - across mixed operating systems and storage configurations